null

 I realized this method is not going to work if I really wanted to make money; if I could get the merchandise delivered to my door I could focus on selling it instead of finding it.

-- Not having a warehouse with a pallet jack, loading dock or a forklift.
+• Not having a warehouse.
 I was shocked; because I don't have a warehouse I can't buy?

 So after waiting TWO WEEKS for this Ebay idiot to ship my stuff then waiting another week and a half for shipping from California to me in Michigan, this super sketchy, dirty, busted up, off-white cube van shows up and delivers these 3 massive boxes that were too big to ship regular mail.
 Each box was covered with black plastic trash bags that were taped together (you can't make this stuff up!).
 Now when I say these are massive boxes, I mean HUGE.
 They were so big they should have been shipped on pallets but somehow this Ebay seller got these two dudes in this creepy vehicle to drive them across the United States and unload them in my driveway.